Regularize a time series of vertical profiles (vpts) on a regular time grid

 data.
 Alignment is performed using a nearest neighbor interpolation limited to

-neighboring profiles that fall within +/- fill
+neighboring profiles that fall within +/- fill (centered) of an original profile.

 Remaining temporal gaps in the time series are filled with empty profiles that have values NA for all quantities, such that each timestamp of the regular grid has an associated profile.